The disappointing outcome of the Super mistake in disinterest in this asset is avoidable. We urge attention to your Super on a regular basis.

 -

-- Life (Death) Insurance: where the benefit is paid to the Trustee on the death of the member,
+- Life (Death) Insurance.
+The Trustee receives the death benefit on death of the member,

 -

-- Total and Permanent Disability Insurance: where the benefit is paid to the Trustee as owner of the policy.
+- Total and Permanent Disability Insurance.
+The Trustee receives the claim benefit as owner of the policy.
 The Trustee submits the claim after a prolonged period of incapacity of the member.
 They pass the appropriate benefit on to the member in compliance with SIS legislation and the terms of the policy.

 -

-- Salary Continuance (Income Protection) Insurance – where the benefit is paid for a period of temporary disablement.
-Again, payment passes through the Trustee to the member if the provisions of the Superannuation Industry Supervision Legislation are met.
+- Salary Continuance (Income Protection) Insurance.
+The benefit is paid for a period of temporary disablement.
+Payment passes through the Trustee to the member if the provisions of the Superannuation Industry Supervision Legislation are met.

 -